make-software/casper-net-sdk/Docs/Articles/Casper20MigrationGuide.md

 ### Transactions

-On Condor, the `DeployAccepted`, `DeployProcessed`, and `DeployExpired` events are replaced with the equivalent `TransactionAccepted`, `TransactionProcessed`, and `TransactionExpired` events.
+On Casper 2.0, the `DeployAccepted`, `DeployProcessed`, and `DeployExpired` events are replaced with the equivalent `TransactionAccepted`, `TransactionProcessed`, and `TransactionExpired` events.
 These are emitted for both `Deploy` and `TransactionV1` types of transactions.

 A `TransactionAccepted` event contains a `Transaction` property with either a `Deploy` or a `TransactionV1`. `TransactionProcessed` and `TransactionExpired` events contain a `TransactionHash` property with either a deploy hash or a transaction version 1 hash.